Welcome to the Elementary School

 The Child Development Center students have half-day programs, whereas, the Kindergarten I and Kindergarten II students remain until 1:45 PM.
 The instructional program in Grades 1 through 5 is an outstanding integrated American curriculum, based on the Common Core State Standards.
-Our students’ educational experience is strengthened by special offerings in Arabic, Library, Computers, Science Lab, Art, Drama, Music, and Physical Education and concludes at 2:00 PM.
+Our students’ educational experience is strengthened by special offerings in Arabic, Library, Computers, Science Lab, Art, Drama, Music, and Physical Education and concludes at 2:50 PM.
 In the Elementary School, we are committed to developing the whole child through a rigorous academic and social curriculum.

 In the regular classroom, students are given opportunities to develop the skills necessary to be successful in the global community of the 21st century.
 Students are asked to apply this knowledge in the classroom and beyond.
 Students also have opportunities to participate in a range of educational opportunities through field trips, school-wide events, and a variety of after-school activities.
 We work to ensure that the Elementary School is a safe, secure, and educationally enriching environment for children.